Carlos Batara – Immigration Lawyer header image

 You’re all done and now you’re out of time

-A Bump In The Road To Immigration Reform, Not A Detour
+A Bump In The Road To Reform,

 The latest legal – and political – battle being waged at the Fifth Circuit is proof positive that the roof of flimsy makeshift legal protections can spring leaks at any time.